There are two must important component of Google Ads.

 Your landing page do the job of converting the visitors to leads while your keywords and keywords match type does the job of driving the right visitors to your landing page.

 When conducting keyword research, the first thing to do is to determine the type of leads you need.

-If you want to attract those leads that are already in the market for a contractor, you'll have to find and target those kind of keywords.
+If you want to attract those leads that are already in the market for your service, you’ll have to find and target those kind of keywords.

 How to conduct keyword research